codehasan/dex2c/README.md

 ### Windows

-1. Install required dependencies
+1. Install required dependencies.
    ```bash
    pip3 install -r requirements.txt
    ```
-2. Install JRE or JDK from <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">oracle</a> if not already installed.
+2. Install JRE/JDK from <a href="https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html">oracle</a> if not already installed.
 Then add the bin folder path in PATH environment variable.
-Search in google, how to install jdk in windows if you need more guidance on this topic.
+Search in google, how to install JDK in windows if you need more guidance on this topic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>